Travel Money Guide: Europe

 Never put all your eggs in one basket.
 A credit card and debit card combination is a good mix to use to access cash and make purchases.
 A credit card is a must: interest free days give you time to pay back your purchases, some cards offer free travel insurance and credit cards give you peace of mind through access to emergency cash.
 Don't use a credit card for cash withdrawals.
 It's almost too expensive to justify.
 Use a debit card or prepaid travel card to withdraw cash.Back to top

-Interview with Marc Terrano about short term travel money options for Europe
+Interview with Marc Terrano about short-term travel money options for Europe

 Where did you visit in Europe?

-Mark visited: London, Paris, Rome, Prague, Split, Amsterdam, Munich, Barcelona and Switzerland.
+Marc visited: London, Paris, Rome, Prague, Split, Amsterdam, Munich, Barcelona and Switzerland.
 He stayed on the continent for a month.

 What cards did you take with you?